-SMPC, DMCI Power and DMCI Mining take a comprehensive approach to environmental stewardship, closely monitoring their impact on surrounding communities.
+SMPC, DMCI Power, and DMCI Mining take a comprehensive approach to environmental stewardship, closely monitoring their impact on surrounding communities.
 This commitment extends to various aspects, including:

-Air Quality Monitoring Regular mon compliance v impact on res Water Body Monitoring Rigorous test rivers, or grou the health an rely on these Water Disposal Evaluation Careful asses prevents con protecting th - Land and Noise Pollution Mitigation Proactive me responsible e degradation a more peace for the comm Aquatic and Terrestrial Biodiversity Conservation Monitoring a life within the healthy ecosy sustainability
+- Air Quality Assessments: Regular monitoring of air emissions ensures compliance with regulations and minimizes the impact on respiratory health within the community. - Shared Water Body Monitoring: Rigorous testing of water quality in shared lakes, rivers, or groundwater sources safeguards the health and well-being of residents who rely on these resources. - Water Disposal Channel Evaluation: Careful assessment of wastewater disposal channels prevents contamination of local water supplies, protecting the environment and public health.

-Objectives of Our Environmental Protection Measures

-Minimize Disturbance

-Reduced air, water, land and noise pollution ensures a more comfortable and healthy living environment for the community.

-Ecological Balance

-Monitoring and responsible practices help maintain a healthy ecosystem, benefiting both the community and the companies' long-term operations.

-nitoring of air emissions ensures with regulations and minimizes the espiratory health within the community.

-ting of water quality in shared lakes, undwater sources safeguards nd well-being of residents who resources.

-ssment of wastewater disposal tamination of local water supplies, he environment and public health.

-easures like dust control and equipment operation minimize land and noise disturbances, creating eful and healthy living environment munity.

-and protecting plant and animal e vicinity of operations ensures a system and contributes to the overall y of the surrounding environment.
+- Land and Noise Pollution Mitigation: Proactive measures like dust control and responsible equipment operation minimize land degradation and noise disturbances, creating a more peaceful and healthy living environment for the community. - Aquatic and Terrestrial Biodiversity Conservation: Monitoring and protecting plant and animal life within the vicinity of operations ensures a healthy ecosystem and contributes to the overall sustainability of the surrounding environment.

+With these environmental measures, our companies are able to:
-Develop a Harmonious Relationship with Host Communities

-By demonstrating a commitment to environmental responsibility, our businesses foster trust and goodwill with residents, leading to a more open, positive and collaborative relationship.
+- Minimize Disturbance: Reduced air, water, land, and noise pollution ensures a more comfortable and healthy living environment for the community. - Preserve Ecological Balance: Monitoring and responsible practices help maintain a healthy ecosystem, benefiting both the community and the companies' long-term operations. - Develop a Harmonious Relationship with Host Communities: By demonstrating a commitment to environmental responsibility, our businesses foster trust and goodwill with residents, leading to a more open, positive and collaborative relationship.